paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/motion.md

 ## drive refuse to enable

 First check the dedicated hardware drive panel for diagnostics.
+If the drive is in warning or error state the diagnose the problem with the tool described in [hardware](hardware.md#el7041 error/warning)

 Possible reasons:
 1. For systems with safety, tripp off STO or power to the drive might be cut by contactor.
 Check status of safety system.